Support Groups in Hamden, CT

 (203) 408-1231 View (203) 408-1231

-For professional women ages 20 and up working on relationships, personal health, work/life balance, career advancement, social acceptance, and parenting.
-One or more individual sessions are offered before joining the group to establish personal therapeutic goals and expectations of group psychotherapy.
+For professional men and women ages 25 and up working on self-awareness, relationships, personal health, work/life balance, career advancement, social acceptance, and parenting.
+One or more individual sessions are offered before joining the group to establish personal therapeutic goals and expectations of group psychotherapy and relationship.

 Photo of Michelle A Collins-Greene, Psychologist, PhD, ABPP, CGP, AGPA-F